I love ice cream.

 I may even consider that a win some days.

-If on the other hand I create some guiding structures where I use my willpower to create a new environment then I only need to use that willpower once.
+If on the other hand, I create some guiding structures where I use my willpower to create a new environment then I only need to use that willpower once.

-Perhaps I may create a structure which changes my environment by buying a small tub initially, or perhaps a single ice cream or I may even move to a healthier alternative such as yoghurt.
+Perhaps I may create a structure that changes my environment by buying a small tub initially, or perhaps a single ice cream or I may even move to a healthier alternative such as yoghurt.

 If ice cream isn’t in my freezer I can’t have it and I won’t need to have that nightly willpower battle.